Creating a UI by using XAML Designer in Visual Studio

 Use the context menu for selected elements.
 The same menu is also available for selected elements in the artboard.

-The options available in the Document Outline window include:
+These are the options available in the Document Outline window:

 The main view in the Document Outline window displays the hierarchy of a document in a tree structure.
 You can use the hierarchical nature of the document outline to examine the document at varying levels of detail, and to lock and hide elements singly or in groups.